dscape/specify/README.md

 `specify` runs tests in one by one, not in parallel. this means that if you set `assert.expect` higher than the number of asserts you actually do the rest of the tests wont run, cause you will never finish the current test.

+because tests are serialized `specify` can catch uncaught exceptions and continue to run. you will get a report about the error that was throw somewhere in your stack. this is analogous to some of the functionality normally calls domains.

 `specify` is standalone, you don't need any special binaries to run it.

-you can also run single functions:
+if you think all these `specify` functions make your code look bloated you can also run a single function:

 ``` js
 var specify = require('specify')